humiaozuzu/awesome-flask/README.md

 ## Authentication

-- [Authlib](https://github.com/lepture/authlib) - Authlib is an ambitious authentication library for OAuth 1, OAuth 2, OpenID clients, servers and more.
-- [Authomatic](https://github.com/authomatic/authomatic) - Authomatic provides out of the box support for a number of providers using OAuth 1.0a (Twitter, Tumblr and more) and OAuth 2.0 (Facebook, Foursquare, GitHub, Google, LinkedIn, PayPal and more)
 - [Flask-Security](https://github.com/mattupstate/flask-security) - Quick and simple security for Flask applications
 - [Flask-Login](https://github.com/maxcountryman/flask-login) - Flask user session management
 - [Flask-User](https://github.com/lingthio/Flask-User) - Customizable user account management for Flask